 The mosquito becomes infected with the dengue virus when it bites a person with dengue virus in their blood.
 Luckily, the virus can’t be spread directly from one person to another.
 It can only be transmitted by mosquitoes.

-As of this moment, there are over 400 million dengue infections all around the world.
+As of this moment, there are over 400 million dengue infections per year all around the world.
 Most cases of dengue occur in tropical areas.
 The following countries are greatly at risk of the Dengue epidemic.

 - The Indian subcontinent